-This may be the biggest question this entire MLB season.
+This may be the biggest question the 2018 MLB Season.
 The Japanese two-way star was anything but in Spring Training.
 He batted just .106 in 22 at-bats and had an ERA of 27.00 in his two starts.
 However, if the tools that made him such a high demand this winter come to light, look out.
 Ohtani has the potential to be a Silver Slugger and Cy Young candidate.
 Maybe the real question is if he makes the Los Angeles Angels a legitimate playoff threat?

 Biggest Surprise: Angels win the division

 Look, there isn’t going to be a second playoff team from this division unless the Angels win it.
 And they certainly have the tools.
 Not only did they add Ohtani to the rotation, but Ian Kinsler and Zack Cozart in the infield helps shore up their lineup.
 Mix in Mike Trout, Albert Pujols, and Justin Upton, the Halos may be the biggest surprise in baseball.